Imprints of energy injection by compact dark stars in the 21-cm signal: Energy injection by dark stars

 We solve the TOV and mass equations using the equation of state above with the boundary conditions $M(0)=0$, namely imposing that the mass distribution is not singular at the origin, and that $P(R_{\rm DS})=0$, namely that the pressure at the boundary of the DS vanishes.
 The boundary of the DS is given by its radius, $R_{\rm DS}$, which is implicitly defined by $M(R_{\rm DS})=M_{\rm DS}$, with $M_{\rm DS}$ the total mass of the DS.
 Finally, after determining the pressure distribution with the TOV equation, we determine the density distribution using the equation of state.

 In the left panels of Fig. \ref{fig:mass_vs_r}, we show the mass-radius relation of asymmetric DSs for a dark electron mass equal to 10 GeV (red), 100 GeV (green) and 500 GeV (blue), for the case where DM does not have self-interactions (upper panel, $\alpha_D=0$), or the strength of the self-interaction is non-zero (lower panel, $\alpha_D=0.1$, $m_{\gamma_D}=100$ eV).
 Each of the mass-radius curves has a maximum value for the asymmetric DS mass, in analogy to the ``Chandrasekhar mass" of white dwarfs, and only the branch of the curve with increasing radius from the maximum leads to stable configurations.
 The light-blue colored area denotes the region where the radius is smaller than the Schwarzschild radius.
 In the right panels we show the density distribution inside the DS for the three benchmark points indicated in the left panels.
 As apparent from the plots, in the self-interacting case the DS is larger, heavier and less dense than in the non-self-interacting case.
 This is because the repulsive interaction we have assumed provides sufficient pressure to support the star in contrast to the non-interacting case where pressure is provided by degeneracy (Fermi pressure) which explains the large central densities required to support the star.
 Nonetheless, in both cases it is noteworthy the very large DM densities at the core of the DS, which therefore offer a unique environment to probe the conservation of the DM number.
+We point out that for Figs.~\ref{fig:Formation_phase_space}-\ref{fig:DSMD} in Sec.~\ref{sec:formation}, we have assumed that the self-interaction is repulsive throughout all stages in the evolution of the dark electron density.
+An attractive interaction is not required for the formation of dark stars.
+During the contraction and fragmentation phases, bremsstrahlung cooling is the dominant effect, while the self-interaction becomes important once the dark stars have formed.

 Once we have determined the density inside the DS, one can calculate from Eq.~(\ref{eq:ann-rate}) the DM annihilation rate.
 We obtain

 where we have defined $J_\star\equiv\int_{0}^{1}{d\hat{x}\, \hat{x}^2 \hat{\rho}^2(\hat{x})}$ as the dimensionless ``J-factor'', which encompasses the difference on the choice of the particular DS solution.
 Here, we have defined $\hat{x}\equiv r/R_{\rm DS}$ and $\hat{\rho}=\rho/\rho_c$ with $\rho_c$ the DS's central density.
 For the benchmark points $m_{e_D}=$ 10 GeV, 100 GeV and 500 GeV we find $J_*\approx0.012$ for the non-interacting case and $J_*\approx0.051$ for the interacting example with $m_{\gamma_D}=100$ eV and $\alpha_D=0.1$.
 Finally, the luminosity in gamma-rays generated by annihilations in the DS reads